pryanet/PryanetShare/PryanetShare/Mac/README.md

 ## Building on Mac

-You can choose to build SparkleShare from source or to download the SparkleShare bundle.
+You can choose to build PryanetShare from source or to download the PryanetShare bundle.

 ### Installing build requirements